pyrocko/pyrocko/doc/source/topics/pyrocko-gf.rst

 :meth:`~pyrocko.gf.seismosizer.LocalEngine.process` method.

-Initialisation of the engine requires setting the folder, where it should look for  Green’s function stores.
+Initialisation of the engine requires setting the folder, where it should look for  GF stores.
 This can be configured globally by setting the ``store_superdirs`` entry in file :file:`~/.pyrocko/config.pf` or locally using the initialization arguments of the :py:class:`~pyrocko.gf.seismosizer.LocalEngine`.

 Note, that modelling of dynamic targets (displacement waveforms) requires GFs